About Bonded Leather

 Because you’re reading this page, we’ll assume that you are one of the millions of people who have the misfortune of owning something made with bonded leather.
-Bonded leather, bi-cast leather, pleather, faux leather whatever name it's called, is not real leather.
-Consequently it does not perform or last like real leather.
+Bonded leather, bi-cast leather, pleather, faux leather whatever name it’s called, is not Top-Grain or Full-Grain leather.
+Consequently it does not perform or last like these types leather, which would be considered “real” leather.

 What is bonded leather?

 Bonded leather, also called reconstituted leather or blended leather, is a term used for a man-made upholstery material made as a layered structure of a fiber or paper backer, a pulp made from shredded leather, and a polyurethane coating which is embossed with a leather-like texture.